Praqma/native-example-conan/README.md

 * `Test your project with Google Test` example project from Conan documentation did not work.

 Following the [documentation](http://conanio.readthedocs.io/en/latest/howtos/use_gtest.html) on `Test your project with Google Test` did not work.
 [Issue](https://github.com/lasote/conan-gtest-example/issues/5) on the problem was reported.

+* The `conan test_package` command deprecated.

+Following the [documentation](https://conanio.readthedocs.io/en/latest/reference/commands/test_package.html), The `test_package` command was the preferred way to create packages.
+Now this has been superseded by the `conan create` command. `test_package` will keep backwards compatibility for a while, but the recommended usage from now would be to use for pure testing, with `conan test_package user/channel --test-only`.